Shub2384/blocklypy-vscode/README.md

 - Package structures and relative imports are **not** currently supported
 - Runtime error locations may be inaccurate after changing tabs

+## Guide: Fun First Things to Explore

+- **Connect** to a SPIKE Pybricks Hub via Bluetooth
+- **Reconnect** to the last Pybricks Hub via Bluetooth
+- Check out the **auto-connect** to the last Pybricks Hub via Bluetooth on VSCode start
+- Open a **Pybricks Python file**, compile and upload
+- Use the **auto-start** feature by adding `# LEGO autostart` header
+- Check the feedback for any **runtime error** reported by the hub
+- Check the feedback from any **print statements** reported by the hub
+- **Use imports** from other local python modules
+- Open a **depedency graph** to explore the project call dependencies
+- Open a **SPIKE hub version 3 or version 2** file to check the blockly preview
+- Explore **pseudocode** to see a simplified text representation of the SPIKE code
+- Check the **converted Pybricks Python** code, compile and run it directly
+- Observe the **dependency call graph** for the SPIKE file
+- Make changes on the SPIKE source file in the LEGO app, and **see instant updates**
+- Open a **Robot Inventor MINDSTORMS App file** and check the above features
+- Open a **SPIKE Essential Iconblocks file** and check the above features
+- Open an **EV3 classic EV3-G file** and check the pseudocode and graph features
+- Check the converted python code for the EV3G file; compile and run it
+- Download a **compiled and running binary (.rbf) file** from your EV3 hub and check the pseudocode, python code and graph features
+- Open an **EV3 iPad file** and check the pseudocode, python and graph features
+- Open an **EV3 classroom file** and check the pseudocode, python and graph features
+- Open a **WeDo 2.0 file** and check the pseudocode and python features

 ## Acknowledgements

 This project is rooted on the work of Song-Pei Du [dusongpei](https://github.com/dsp05/pybricks-vscode) and on the work of the [Pybricks authors](https://github.com/pybricks), Laurens Valk and David Lechner.